 Accidental drowning is one of the leading causes of fatalities among children.
 And drownings don’t just happen at pools: they can happen in the bath, while playing at the beach or other body of water, and even in a neighborhood pond.

 - Provide adequate adult supervision when at pools, lakes, or when engaging in water recreation.
 It’s tempting to take your children to the community pool and assume the lifeguards will keep them safe.
 But while lifeguards are trained to recognize the signs of drowning, kids still need someone looking out for them specifically.
 This is even more true at the beach, a lake, or a pool without supervision.
 Wherever children are swimming, make sure an adult is with them at all times.

 - If a child is boating—even with adults—it’s vital that they wear an appropriately-sized life jacket.

 - Around preschool age is a perfect time to seek out swim lessons for your child.
-School systems, your local Red Cross, or your local YWCA or YWCA may offer classes.
+School systems, your local Red Cross, or your local YMCA or YWCA may offer classes.

 - Above all, this is the perfect time to encourage children to keep themselves safe.
 Emphasize the importance of keeping away from water and not swimming without an adult present.